B.M. Trivedi

 Career as an Advocate

-After completing her legal education, she enrolled at the Gujarat Bar and began her career as a lawyer specialising in civil and constitutional law for nearly ten years.
+In 1983, Justice Trivedi enrolled at the Gujarat Bar and began her career as an advocate specialising in civil and constitutional law for nearly ten years.

 Career as a Judge

-On July 10, 1995, Justice Trivedi was appointed directly as a Judge at the City Civil and Sessions Court in Ahmedabad.
-Coincidentally, her father was also serving as a Judge at the same court at the time of her appointment.
-This earned them a place in the Limca Book of Indian Records in their 1996 edition as ‘Father-daughter judges in the same court’.
+On 10 July 1995, Justice Trivedi was appointed as a Judge at the City Civil and Sessions Court in Ahmedabad.
+Coincidentally, her father was also serving as a judge at the same court at the time of her appointment.
+In its 1996 edition, the Limca Book of Records, an annual reference book documenting world records by Indians, featured Justice Trivedi and her father as “father-daughter judges in the same court.”

-On February 17, 2011, Justice Trivedi was elevated as a Judge of the Gujarat HC.
-In June of the same year, she was transferred to the Rajasthan High Court and served at the Jaipur Bench until she was repatriated to her parent High Court in Gujarat in February 2016.
+On 17 February 2011, Justice Trivedi was elevated as a Judge of the Gujarat High Court.
+In June that year, she was transferred to the Jaipur bench of the Rajasthan High Court.
+In February 2013, she was confirmed as a permanent judge of the Rajasthan High Court.
+In February 2016, she was repatriated to the Gujarat High Court.

 Notable Judgements

-Justice Trivedi was part of the 3-Judge Bench led by In November 2021, Former CJI U.U.
-Lalit which reversed the Bombay HC’s controversial Judgment in November, 2021.
-This decision held that ‘skin-to-skin’ contact was necessary to constitute sexual assault under the Protection of Children from Sexual Offences Act, 2012.
-The Bench held that adopting a narrow definition of ‘skin’ and ‘touch’ under Section 7 of the Act would lead to an absurd interpretation of the provision and would defeat the purpose of the Act.
+In Attorney General for India v Satish (2021), Justice Trivedi was part of the three-judge Bench led by former Chief Justice U.U.
+Lalit, which reversed the Bombay High Court’s decision which held that ‘skin-to-skin’ contact was necessary to constitute sexual assault under the Protection of Children from Sexual Offences Act, 2012 (‘POCSO’).
+The Bench held that adopting a narrow definition of ‘skin’ and ‘touch’ under Section 7 of the POCSO Act would lead to “an absurd interpretation of the provision” as different forms of physical assault upon the victim made through any instruments would fall out of POCSO’s scope.

 Subscribe to SCO